tytydraco/yessleep/out/Looks_like_Ill_miss_my_movie_date.md

 “That’s correct, doll,” Peggy munched a gingerbread cookie and sipped her pumpkin coffee.
 “Edna and my mother were best friends.
 As they grew old, they made a pact.
 Whoever died first would contact the other to let them know what came after this life.”

+I rifled through some questions:

-“Edna passed away just over a year ago?”
+“Edna died just over one year ago?”

 “Quite right.”